A75 road: Route

 There are also numerous three-lane overtaking sections which allow overtaking in one direction or on some occasion both directions.
 The road has recently been re-routed at Carrutherstown (near Dumfries) and a bypass has been constructed to avoid the village of Dunragit and the frequently struck Challoch Railway Bridge, which has earned the title of "most hit bridge in the UK."

 There are only two service stations on the A75: one at Collin on the eastern edge of Dumfries, and one at Castle Kennedy to the east of Stranraer.

 The road forms part of the international E-road, European route E18.

 The majority of heavy goods vehicles which cross the short sea route of the North Channel via Cairnryan use the A75, with a much as 90% of HGV traffic using the A75.

 In January 2020, Transport Scotland concluded a transport study of South West Scotland and outlined options for investment to the A75 and other trunk roads.
-In case of the construction of an Irish Sea Bridge from Great Britain to Northern Ireland (Wigtownshire to Antrim), further road widening and potentially an upgrade to motorway status may be required.
+In case of the construction of an Irish Sea Bridge from Great Britain to Northern Ireland (Wigtownshire to County Antrim), further road widening and potentially an upgrade to motorway status may be required.